Scottish Championship ins and outs - January 2018

 In: Nathan Austin, forward (Falkirk).

 Out: David Raven, defender (Wrexham); Alex Cooper, midfielder.
-Loan: Zak Elbouzedi, midfielder (Elgin City); Aidan Wilson, forward (Brora Rangers).
+Loan: Owain Fon Williams, goalkeeper (Indy Eleven); Zak Elbouzedi, midfielder (Elgin City); Aidan Wilson, forward (Brora Rangers).

 Livingston